analyticsgym/analytics_fundamentals/1_metrics/wip_metrics_foundation.md

 ##### Financial Metrics

--   **Sales**: Total units or services sold (volume trends)
+-   **Sales**: total units or services sold (volume trends)

--   **Revenue**: income from all sources before deducting any costs (scales with business activity; some nuances on how revenue recognition works for financial accounting)
+-   **Revenue**: income from all sources before deducting any costs (scales with business activity; nuances on how revenue recognition works for financial accounting)

 -   **Cost of Goods Sold (COGS)**: direct variable costs of production (can scale up with more production)